 - the COBOL tools described in this section

 Technical specifications for the product are delineated in a product overview booklet available on request.
 Installation, tuning, and implementation reference materials are extensive.
-The searchable CoSort product manual in PDF format is over 700 page, half of which documents the functionality of, and syntax for, SortCL programs.
+The searchable CoSort product manual in PDF format is over 700 pages, half of which documents the functionality of, and syntax for, SortCL programs.

 Job logging options are described on the SortCL page.
 If you have technical questions, call IRI or your local representative, use the live chat feature on this website, or complete the information request form below.